rigrergl/ai_portfolio/README.md

 Instructions on how to run it can be found [here](programming-assignment-1/readme.md).

 Sample input and output, as well as a short comparative analysis of the two heuristics used for the A* algorithm can be found [here](programming-assignment-1/Report.pdf)

+The instructions provided by the professor for this assignment can be found [here](programming-assignment-1/assignment-instructions.pdf)